🎯 MCP Feedback Collector

 MCP_DIALOG_TIMEOUT="60000" # Feedback collection timeout (seconds), range: 10-60000

-# Feature switches
+# Feature switch

 MCP_ENABLE_CHAT="true"

-MCP_ENABLE_IMAGE_TO_TEXT="true" # Enable image to text feature
+MCP_ENABLE_IMAGE_TO_TEXT="true" # Enable image-to-text function

 ```